osg-htc/docs/docs/data/run-frontier-squid-container.md

 Before Starting
 ---------------

-Before starting the installation process, consider the following points (consulting [the Reference section below](#reference) as needed):
+Before starting the installation process, consider the following points:

 1. **Docker:** For the purpose of this guide, the host must have a running docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).